davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/flatten-plan.md

 This approach is risky (and expensive) because it often requires the parties involved to negotiate an interface before they know the details of their implementations.
 See also [Waterfall model]( https://en.wikipedia.org/wiki/Waterfall_model).

+## Duplicates logic

+There's a conflict between learning and producing results.
+If you want to learn (long-term investments), then your plans should include more helpful (rather than critical) dependencies.
+By doing so, you'll end up focusing more on generally usually subgoals such as e.g. mathematical concepts that will ultimately reduce duplication across your mental networks (and notes).

+If you want to get stuff done as quickly as possible, then you will generally prefer to strip dependencies (the relationships between subgoals).
+This is what often happens when you are trying to implement a feature in software; it'd be nice to generalize code but instead you choose to get it done the quick and easy way.
+Long term this can lead to technical debt if no one ever goes back to fix the unaddressed duplication.

+It's not necessary to understand every topic from all possible perspectives, however (e.g. both the Bayesian and Frequentist interpretations).
+You may actually be *creating* duplication when you write down or derive how to solve a problem in more than one way.
+If the method you are using works, don't move on to a more complicated method until there's a need.

+Recording dependencies rather than throwing them away is valuable both for understanding all the possible ways you solve a problem (all the perspectives you could take, possible dependencies) and for understanding all the ways a concept is useful (dependents).
+See comments in the doubly-linked [](./maintain-focus.md) about recording newly-discovered dependencies.